Greg Murphy (politician): Controversial 9/11 tweet

-Murphy was condemned for a tweet directed at Representative Ilhan Omar, a Muslim who, while speaking at a 2019 fundraiser for Council on American–Islamic Relations (CAIR), called the September 11 attacks an event where "some people did something".
+Murphy was condemned for a tweet directed at Representative Ilhan Omar, a Muslim.

 "Heartbroken to learn another CP was killed while protecting the Capitol", Omar wrote after an April 2 incident.
 "My thoughts and prayers go out to the officer's family and the entire Capitol Police force.
 The death toll would have been worse if the assailant had an AR-15 instead of a knife."
 Murphy responded, "Would have been worse if they had been flying planes into the buildings also".

-Davidson College controversy

-Murphy was among 11 co-signers of a letter criticizing his alma mater, Davidson College, for recently removing a requirement that its president and most trustees be Christian.
-In a May 2021 email to alumni from an official-looking address, the group said Davidson had strayed from its religious roots and "wandered into the realm of political and social activism."

-In a follow-up message titled "Unauthorized Davidson Alumni Email", Davidson's alumni office said it "did not authorize the release of alumni email addresses, the use of our name or the contents of the email."
-It said its IT staff was investigating and "taking this matter very seriously".

 Texas v.
 Pennsylvania

 In December 2020, Murphy was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Biden defeated Trump.
+Pennsylvania, a lawsuit filed at the U.S. Supreme Court contesting the results of the 2020 presidential election, in which Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.